The Coton de Tulear is sure to be a hit amongst those who love sweet, snuggly lap dogs.

 Is the Coton de Tulear the Right Breed for Me?

-The Coton de Tulear is a small, adaptable breed who, by all accounts, does incredibly well with other household pets and with children of all ages.
+The Coton de Tulear is a small, adaptable breed.
+By all accounts he does incredibly well with other household pets and with children of all ages.

 This is a companion dog from wet nose to wagging tail.

-A prospective owner with a very busy work schedule may want to reconsider this breed, as it bonds tightly with its family and requires a lot of attention and love to be happy.
+A prospective owner with a very busy work schedule may want to reconsider this breed.
+As they bond tightly with their family and require a lot of attention and love to be happy.

 How to Find and Pick a Coton de Tulear Puppy!

 Are you on the hunt for Coton de Tulear puppies?

 There is almost nothing in life as fun as looking for a new puppy to add to your household!

 Still, it is important to do your research and make sure you are going through the most reliable, trustworthy sources.

 Are you looking to get your Coton de Tulear through a breeder?